rootiest/zippy_guides/guides/macros.md

 There are many benefits to using a start_print macro!

-Because the actual code in the slicer will consist of only a call to the macro, it allows you to change the start procedure without reslicing the model.
+Because the actual code in the slicer will consist of only a call to the macro, it allows you to change the start procedure without re-slicing the model.

 For example: Let's say you add a bltouch to your printer and you would like to perform a `BED_MESH_CALIBRATE` during your pre-print procedure.
 You can add that command to your macro and it will be used by all your gcode files, even older ones that were sliced before this change.